thin-edge/thin-edge.io/docs/src/architecture/faq.md

 ## Why does thin-edge.io use MQTT for IPC?
 [MQTT](https://mqtt.org/) is a lightweight and flexible messaging protocol widely used by IoT applications.

-We were looking for a wide-used, performant IPC mechanism and we investigated a number of alternatives.
+We were looking for a widely-used, performant IPC mechanism and we investigated a number of alternatives.
-In the end, we decided using MQTT.
-Reasons include:
+In the end, we decided to use MQTT for the following reasons:
 * The approach is used by other industrial IoT organisations and software, for example by [Open Industry 4.0 Alliance](https://openindustry4.com/).
 * Existing components (like [Node-RED](https://nodered.org/) or [collectd](https://collectd.org/) )
-  that support MQTT can integrated easily.
+  that support MQTT can be easily integrated.
 In this case, thin-edge.io acts as an MQTT proxy: existing components connect to the local MQTT bus of thin-edge.io, and thin-edge.io routes the messages to different clouds in a secure and reliable manner.
-* MQTT is message oriented and bi-directional, which matches well the event oriented programming model of industrial IoT.
+* MQTT is message oriented and bi-directional, which matches well with the event oriented programming model of industrial IoT.
-* MQTT is available for many platforms, including Linux and Windows.
+* MQTT is available on many platforms, including Linux and Windows.
 * MQTT client libraries are available for 25+ programming languages (see [MQTT.org](https://mqtt.org/software/)])
 * MQTT overhead is relatively small in terms of client libary size and network overhead.
 * MQTT is message payload agnostic which enables sending not only JSON messages, but also text, CSV or binary data.

-Alternatives consider where: DBus, gRPC, REST over HTTP.
+Alternatives considered where: DBus, gRPC and REST over HTTP.

 For additional details see [thin-edge.io MQTT bus](./mqtt-bus.md).

 ## Why does thin-edge.io use MQTT for cloud communication?

 [MQTT](https://mqtt.org/) is a lightweight and flexible messaging protocol widely used by IoT applications.
-Nearly all the IoT cloud provide an MQTT endpoint to consume and publish messages from a fleet of devices.
+Nearly all the IoT cloud platforms provide an MQTT endpoint to consume and publish messages from a fleet of devices.
-Therefore, MQTT was an optional choice for edge to cloud communication.
+Therefore, MQTT was an obvious choice for edge to cloud communication.

 Using MQTT for cloud communication is not mandatory.
 You are free to add additional protocols beside MQTT:
 Because thin-edge.io has an internal bus, you can implement a bridge to another protocol (e.g. LWM2M or plain HTTPS).